Vanderpump Rules' Max Boyens Apologizes for Past Racist Tweets

 Vanderpump Rules' new cast member Max Boyens apologized after a series of old tweets containing racist comments resurfaced online.

-"I want to sincerely apologize for what I tweeted in 2012—it was wrong on every level," he said in a statement to People.
+"I want to sincerely apologize for what I tweeted in 2012—it was wrong on every level," he said in a statement to E!
+News.
 "It is not a representation of who I am.
 I am shocked I ever tweeted that—and I am disgusted and embarrassed—I am truly sorry."

 While the reality star made his Twitter account private, many social media users shared screenshots of the alleged posts.